-- IRC-11.1 The City will expand and improve its facilities and buildings as needed to meet the community's needs, based on regular monitoring and evaluation of their condition and the needs of the community. - IRC-11.2 Nany new or renovated City buildings or facilities will utilize green building techniques and promote sustainability, including energy and water conservation. - IRC-11.3 The City should utilize advanced technology and green building techniques to operate and maintain City buildings and facilities.

-- IRC-11.4 O City Hall continues to be a community resource and model for environmental sustainability in its operation, maintenance, and programming. - IRC-11.5 The City will encourage healthy food options at all City events and in vending machines on City property. - IRC-11.6 The City should use its resources, facilities and programs to educate the public about the benefits and availability of healthy foods.
+- IRC-11.1 Expand and improve the City's facilities and buildings as needed to meet the community's needs, based on regular monitoring and evaluation of their condition and the needs of the community. - IRC-11.2 Utilize green building techniques and promote sustainability, including energy and water conservation, in any new or renovated City buildings or facilities. - IRC-11.3 Seek to utilize advanced technology and green building techniques to operate and maintain City buildings and facilities. - IRC-11.4 Continue City Hall's role as a community resource and model for environmental sustainability in its operation, maintenance, and programming. - IRC-11.5 Encourage healthy food options at all City events and in vending machines on City property. - IRC-11.6 As appropriate, utilize the City's resources, facilities and programs to educate the public about the benefits and availability of healthy foods.